Why should you file radars? To show Apple, given finite resources, what aspects of your shared customer experience they need to prioritize fixing.

-There's a longstanding debate in the iOS and OS X developer community over the value of filing bugs through the Apple Bug Reporter system, commonly known as radar.
+There's a longstanding debate in the Apple developer community over the value of filing bugs through the Apple Bug Reporter system, commonly known as radar.
 Some believe it's invaluable, the only way to give Apple the feedback they need to ensure bugs get fixed.
 Others believe it's valueless, a black hole from which little action or satisfaction ever escapes.

-If you're a developer, bug reporting is no different than any other aspect of any other relationship with Apple — it exists to serve Apple's best interests.
+Bug reporting is no different than any other aspect of any other relationship with Apple — it exists to serve Apple's best interests.
 Bugs hurt the experience of Apple's customers — which are also your customers — and it's in Apple's best interests to have you find and report as many bugs as possible so that the most critical ones can be fixed.

-Like any company, despite their size, Apple is time and resource constrained.
-They have to prioritize.
-They have to fix the showstoppers that prevent software from shipping before fixing the glitches that, no matter how maddening, are still manageable.
-They have to fix the bugs that can't be worked around before fixing the bugs that can.
+Soon enough, the priority will begin and end with showstoppers that prevent software from shipping.
+At that point, the glitches, no matter how maddening, will get deferred.
+It's simple project management.
+Apple has to fix the bugs that can't be worked around before fixing the bugs that can.
 And they have to fix the bugs that affect a lot of people before fixing the bugs that affect relatively few.

 A bug that nobody's filed is dark matter.
 A bug that only one person has filed is a tiny speck of light.
 A bug that's duped by dozens of people is a glow.
 By hundreds or more, neon.

-What radars and dupes can't really do is start a conversation.
+What radars and dupes can't do is start a conversation.
 Radar was never designed to be personable.
 It doesn't thank developers for their troubleshooting.
 It doesn't acknowledge the time and effort people put into filing bugs and providing sample projects.
 It doesn't give scores or points to tally.
 It certainly doesn't guarantee any particular bug will be addressed even months or years later.
 And if addressed, it doesn't guarantee anyone outside Apple will know about it.

 Sometimes bugs get fixed under circumstances that can't be disclosed, in beta software or in code that supports unannounced hardware.
 Sometimes bugs don't get fixed at all because resources are being spent fixing bugs far more critical.
 Sometimes, many times, it really is a black hole.